CircuitVerse/Interactive-Book/docs/nand_gate_method.md

 For example, NAND gates can be used to implement the [NOT gate](https://learn.circuitverse.org/docs/universal_gates.html#implementing-not-gate-1), the [OR gate](https://learn.circuitverse.org/docs/universal_gates.html#implementing-or-gate-1) and the [AND gate](https://learn.circuitverse.org/docs/universal_gates.html#implementing-and-gate-1).

 ## Simplification
-To simplify any given boolean expression, we must find the __minimum__ number of NAND gates required.
-To do this, we must carry out the following steps.
+To simplify any given boolean expression, first find the __minimum__ number of NAND gates required.
+To do this, carry out the following steps.

 Let's find the minimum number of NAND gates required to simplify the logical expression:
 ```yaml